Sam Byrne (painter): Arts literature

-Byrne is included in the standard references McCulloch's Encyclopedia of Australian Art (2006), and the World Encyclopedia of Naive Art (1984).
+Byrne is included in the standard references McCulloch's Encyclopedia of Australian Art (2006), Australian Watercolour Painters (1989), and the World Encyclopedia of Naive Art (1984).
 He appeared in three ABC Television documentaries, and his works were discussed in the series Eye to Eye (1999) by former National Gallery of Australia director Betty Churcher.
 He was by profiled by Charles Blackman and Geoffrey Lehmann in Australian Primitive Painters (1977), as well as Sandra McGrath and John Olsen's The Artist and the Desert (1981).

 The biography Sam Byrne: Folk Painter of the Silver City (1985) by fellow Broken Hill artist Ross Moore provided detailed biographical information and extensive oral histories.
 Moore presented a range of articulate personal interpretations, associating Byrne's work with other artists, genres and historical arts movements.
 The book was widely acknowledged as being an important reference source, though several critics disagreed with Moore's artistic interpretations and comparisons.